apache/spark/docs/structured-streaming-kafka-integration.md

 read related parameters, and [Kafka producer config docs](http://kafka.apache.org/documentation/#producerconfigs) for write related parameters.

-Note that the following Kafka params cannot be set and the Kafka source will throw an exception:
+Note that the following Kafka params cannot be set and the Kafka source or sink will throw an exception:

 - **group.id**: Kafka source will create a unique group id for each query automatically.
 - **auto.offset.reset**: Set the source option `startingOffsets` to specify